 The best broker for small accounts and new investors.

 Quickly create your account online and get started with $50 in Free Trades.

 Revenue Growth & Market Exposure

-Waste Connections has a history of growing its dividend payout at the rate of 16% CAGR in the last five years.
-It returned over $210 million to shareholders through dividends and share repurchases in the last year.
-The company increased its regular quarterly cash dividend by 14.3% in 2018.
-Waste Connections sports a low annual yield of 0.72% and a reasonable payout ratio of 40%.
+Waste Connections has a sound track record of double-digit dividend growth since its inception.
+It has a history of growing its dividend payout at the rate of 16% CAGR in the last five years.
+It returned over $300 million to shareholders through dividends and share repurchases in the last year.
+The company last increased its regular quarterly cash dividend by 10%.
+Waste Connections sports a low annual yield of 0.66% and a high payout ratio of 97%.

-Waste Connections’ earnings have grown at an impressive rate of 14.5% CAGR over the last five years.
-Its strong operating performance and free cash flow generation provide enough flexibility to fund its growth strategy.
-The company is targeting a double-digit percentage increase in FCF/ share for the full year which paves the way for another likely dividend hike in the double-digit percentage range this year.
+Waste Connections’ strong operating performance and free cash flow generation provide enough flexibility to fund its growth strategy.
 The company has a strong acquisition policy in place and it is targeting a part of its growth from strategic acquisitions in the future as well.
-Waste Connections has completed 20 acquisitions in the last year.
-Its acquisition of Progressive Waste in June 2016 resulted in the formation of a mega $4 billion enterprise.
+It completed 21 acquisitions in 2020.

 Robust FCF and low leverage should support continued M&A and a high return of capital.
 Waste Connections is estimating adjusted EBITDA growth of more than 7% and adjusted FCF growth of over 12% YoY in FY2021.

 Waste Connections will also gain from the rollover contribution from acquisitions completed in the earlier years.
 Out of the ~11 billion deployed in the last five years, the company spent 69% on M&A activities, 8% returned to shareholders, and 23% on CapEx.